-A bathroom grafted onto the bedroom is most often found in a hotel or spa.
+A master bathroom grafted onto the bedroom brings a hotel concept home.

 I happen to love discussing this question, particularly when such a room is as handsome as this one with so many well executed details.
 Here are some of my observations (feel free to weigh in with your own).